Barbara Robinson (producer)

-Under Robinson's leadership, the combination of Sony's expertise and local production partners was remarkably effective, creating films that succeeded at the box office both in China and around the world.
-In this role, she became the first international production partner for the Huayi Brothers, and developed close working partnerships with China Film, China Co-Production Company, and other important Chinese industry partners and government agencies.
+Under Robinson, the combination of Sony and local production partners created films that succeeded at the box office both in China and around the world.
+In this role, she became the first international production partner for the Huayi Brothers, and developed working partnerships with China Film, China Co-Production Company, and other Chinese industry partners and government agencies.

 At Sony, she was responsible for Ang Lee’s Crouching Tiger, Hidden Dragon, winner of four Oscars that set records in the United States and around the world with US $230 million in global box office receipts.
-Robinson was also a driving force behind Stephen Chow’s very successful Kung Fu Hustle'.
+Robinson was also a driving force behind Stephen Chow’s Kung Fu Hustle'.

 Earlier in her career, Robinson partnered with Zhang Yimou on his films Raise the Red Lantern (Silver Lion, Venice 1991; Best Foreign Film, BAFTA 1992) and To Live (Grand Jury Prize, Cannes 1994; Best Foreign Film, BAFTA 1995).
 In 2006 at a CineAsiA ceremony honoring Barbara Robinson, Zhang Yimou said, "[Robinson] played a fundamental role in popularizing Chinese cinema worldwide."
 Her other Columbia Pictures Film Production credits with Zhang Yimou include: Not One Less (Golden Lion, Venice 1999) and The Road Home (Silver Bear, Berlin 2000).

-In recognition of Robinson's creative, production, and team-building skills, she was presented with the Sony Corporation CEO Award for Excellence and was also given a Visionary Lifetime Achievement award at the 2006 CineAsia Expo in Beijing.
+Robinson was presented with the Sony Corporation CEO Award for Excellence and was also given a Visionary Lifetime Achievement award at the 2006 CineAsia Expo in Beijing.

 Robinson is fluent in Mandarin Chinese, and holds a Bachelor of Science degree from Bradley University.